DitroniX/LMIC-Linear-Motor-IoT-Controller/README.md

 The board has three DC Linear Motor Outputs (all paralleled to the L6205 Dual DMOS Full Bridge Driver).

 - Low voltage DC input (10-32V), is fed via the terminal block (not populated), or you may optionally solder the power supply cable tails directly to the PCB.
-- Solar Tracking maybe used using the OPTO input.
+- Solar Panel Tracking maybe used using the OPTO input.
 - Hardware Safety Circuit.
 - Power for the board may either be provided via the Micro USB (for flashing, debugging etc.).